lebesgue125/reinforce_learning/Tennis/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.
 ## 2. Solution
-We use DDPG to train the two agent simultaneously.
+We use DDPG to train the two agent simultaneously. the code of DDPG and its agent is in 'network/DDPG.py'
 ## 3. How to execute.
 You can execute the Agent.py.
-Change the parameter 'train' to False to skip the training process and load the available weight in result/tennis directory.
+Change the parameter "train" in Agent.py to False to skip the training process and load the available weight in result/tennis directory.
 ## 3. Experiment Report
 1. This is the episode and average score during the running time.